-(1) In Discovery, we screen compounds against biological assays to identify lead compounds with selective activity to our specific mutant p53 target of interest p53 is the most widely mutated gene in human cancers.
+PC14586: A Selective Structural Corrector of p53 Y220C Mutations p53 is the most widely mutated gene in human cancers.
 The vast majority of these mutations occur as a result of missense mutations that are found in the DNA binding domain. p53 Y220C mutations are found in approximately 1.0-1.5% of all cancers.
 This particular mutation is expressed in a large variety of solid tumors, including breast, NSCLC, colorectal, pancreatic and ovarian cancers.
 Our lead product candidate, PC14586, is designed to be an orally available small molecule that structurally corrects a p53 protein containing the Y220C mutation and restores wild-type p53 function.